Same-sex penguin couple become first-time dads at New York zoo - KRDO

 The egg Elmer and Lima hatched was initially laid by heterosexual pair Poquita and Vente, but after the zoo team detected a viable embryo inside, they transferred it to the first-time dads.

-“At our first health check when the chick was five days old, it weighed 226 grams (8 ounces),” zoo director Ted Fox said in a press release.
+“At our first health check when the chick was five days old, it weighed 226 grams (8 ounces),” Fox said in a press release.
 “It continues to be brooded and cared for by both Elmer and Lima, who are doing a great job.”

+Fox told CNN the chick, which hasn’t yet been named, is a male.

+Penguin couples divide parenting duties — incubating the egg, brooding and feeding the chick — equally, he said, explaining: “While one parent is out feeding or swimming the other stays with the chick to keep it warm and protect it.
+Usually the roles switch every few hours although at night both parents stay close to the nest/chick.”

-Fox said not all parents were good at hatching eggs, with some breaking the egg, not incubating it correctly, or fighting over who incubates it at what time.
+Fox said in the press statement that not all parents were good at hatching eggs, with some breaking the egg, not incubating it correctly, or fighting over who incubates it at what time.

 At least two penguin pairs have broken their eggs in the past, and the fact that Elmer and Lima “built a nest and defended their territory” was a sign that they could be good parents, the zoo’s press release added.